 Perennials live in your garden year after year and support pollinating insects' life cycles.
 In your garden, you'll observe that pollinating insects prefer some plants over others.

-Sometimes the preferred plants are native species or nativars (cultivated selections of native straight species).
+Sometimes preferred plants are native species or nativars (cultivated selections of native straight species).
 Get involved with local gardening groups to learn the native species in your area and the best pollinator plants, annual and perennial, for your garden.

 Popular Perennial Pollinator Favorites: